tuxcatenate/praktikumwebprogramming/README.md

 # praktikumwebprogramming

-this is the repository for webprogramming assignment
+This is the repository for webprogramming assignment

+Tech stack(with learning progress tracking included) : HTML & CSS (currently on 3/9/2020, on the first place)